-FACTUREE – The Online Manufacturer provides online tools that are permanently free of charge to all interested users.
+FACTUREE – The Online Manufacturer provides online tools, permanently free of charge, to all interested users.
 We always look forward to amiable reviews and recommendations, online as well as offline.
-All tools have been tested, but we assume no liability for the correctness of results.
+All tools have been tested, but we are not liable for the correctness of results.

-For the fit, the dimensional relationship of two workpieces of identical nominal dimension and subject to tolerances is designated, the tolerance fields of which, however, can differ in position and size.
-The permissible nominal dimensions are defined through fits, for example for holes and shafts that are to be connected to one another.
-The corresponding fundamental tolerances and limit values are thereby established in ISO 286-1:2010 und ISO 286-2:2010.
+For the fit, the dimensional relationship of two workpieces with an identical nominal dimension and subject to tolerances is designated, in which the tolerance fields, however, can differ in position and size.
+The permissible nominal dimensions are defined through fits, for example, for holes and shafts that are to be connected with one another.
+The corresponding fundamental tolerances and limit values are thereby established in ISO 286-1:2010 and ISO 286-2:2010.

 Fits always consist of three pieces of information: